This chapter deals extensively with how to build a good relationship with clients.

 You could even have past clients who have reached their goals successfully come and chat with your newer clients.

-Not only can they get awesome motivation in seeing someone who has done what they set out to do but it will also paint you in a good light as the personal trainer that helped to get them there.
+Not only can they get awesome motivation in seeing someone who has done what they set out to do, but it will also paint you in a good light as the personal trainer who helped get them there.

 So what kind of information could you pass along at a group meetup?
 Well, you could:

-- Ask an expert to give advice on nutrition
+- Ask an expert to advise on nutrition

 - Talk about healthy cooking and provide recipes